HibberdLab/hibberdlab.github.com/members.md

     </a>
     <div class="media-body">
       <h4 class="media-heading">Britta Kuempers</h4>
-      Britta came from Edinburgh, and during her PhD has been working on the patterns of gene expression during leaf maturation of congeneric C<sub>3</sub> and C<sub>4</sub> species.
-This will provide important insight into conservation in gene expressioin across independent C<sub>4</sub> lineages.
+      <p>Britta came from Edinburgh, and during her PhD has been working on the patterns of gene expression during leaf
+      maturation of congeneric C<sub>3</sub> and C<sub>4</sub> species.
+This will provide important insight into conservation in gene expressioin across independent C<sub>4</sub> lineages.</p>
     </div>
   </div>
 </div>